bbqsrc/stopgap/README.md

 The backend will autogenerate missing parents, so `<input name='foo[bar][baz]'>` would be valid as well.

-#### Prepare your user list and email
+#### Prepare your participant list and email

-- The user list should consist of just email addresses each on their own line.
+- The participant list should consist of just email addresses each on their own line.
-- You will need to create an email template that will be used to inform users of their unique voting token.
+- You will need to create an email template that will be used to inform participants of their unique voting token.
-  - Your template must include a url that includes `/{slug}/{token}` such as `http://vote.tld/{slug}/{token}`
+  - Your template must include a URL that includes `/{slug}/{token}` such as `http://vote.tld/{slug}/{token}`

 #### Start the election